bioperl/bioperl.github.io/howtos/Glyphs.md

 The main part, also called the body.

 <dd>
 The body starts at the nucleotide indicated by the start of the associated feature, and ends at the nucleotide indicated by the end of the associated feature.
 The body is ''width'' pixels wide and ''height'' pixels high.
 The width is ordinarily calculated automatically by .
-The height is set by the '''-height''' option.
+The height is set by the *-height* option.
 The ''bounds rectangle'' completely surrounds the body and does not include the label, description, or other parts.
 The body may consist of several subparts, and each of these may contain sub-subparts.

 <dt>
 The label

 <dd>
 This is an optional label containing the name of the feature and printed above the body.
-It is ordinarily set by the '''-label''' option.
+It is ordinarily set by the *-label* option.

 <dt>
 The description

 <dd>
 This is an optional description printed below the body of the glyph.
-It is ordinarily set by the '''-description''' option.
+It is ordinarily set by the *-description* option.

 </dl>
 Because the label and description occupy space outside the bounds rectangle, glyphs require extra space above and/or below.
 This extra space is called ''pad_top'' and ''pad_bottom.''
 The glyph has to allocate this space explicitly.
 In addition, if the glyph wants to draw something beyond the left or right borders of the bounds rectangle, then it must allocate some ''pad_left'' and/or ''pad_right.''